-35% of companies are introducing Digital CS early in their growth curve.
+38% of companies are introducing Digital CS early in their growth curve.

-"We're now at a point where if you're starting a company today, you're digital-first.
+"We're now at a point where if you're starting a company today, you're digital first.
 And at the other end of the spectrum, the biggest companies realize they need digital to make their numbers work for shareholders (or in preparation for an IPO).
-Where we expect to see growth in digital are the companies in the middle, who are in transition and will be needing to layer on Digital CS." #1 Objective for Digital CS Is Increasing CS Scale and Efficiency
+Where we expect to see growth in digital are the companies in the middle, who are in transition and will be needing to layer on Digital CS."

+#1 Objective for Digital CS Is Increasing CS Scale and Efficiency

-Tyler's Take "The key driver of Digital CS is retaining customers and keeping costs low.
+"The key driver of Digital CS is retaining customers and keeping costs low.
 As market pressures to show profitability rise, increasing CS scale and efficiency naturally becomes a top priority.
 However, we expect to see much more focus on expansion as digital programs mature.
 Just as the charter for CSMs has expanded to include expansion activities, Digital CS programs will follow suit."

 Digital CS Is Being Used to Drive a Wide Range of CS Programs

-Tyler's Take "It makes sense that product adoption is the number-one thing companies are using Digital CS for, but this data shows that there is so much more Digital CS can help companies do.
-Hopefully, this chart gives you inspiration for the breadth of experiences that should and will become digitalled or digital-only over time, including digital-led onboarding and using Digital CS to automate programs like advocacy, reference matching, training, renewals, and expansion."
+"It makes sense that product adoption is the number one thing companies are using Digital CS for, but this data shows that there is so much more Digital CS can help companies do.
+We believe companies should be doing digital-led onboarding and using Digital CS to automate programs like advocacy, reference matching, training, renewals, and expansion."